-The second type of smoking triggers that you should beware of are called pattern triggers.
-These triggers are generally any kind of activities that you tend to relate with the act of smoking.
-For example, lighting up a cigarette when you’re on the telephone, while driving, consuming alcoholic drinks, taking a break from work, watching television, or using the washroom.
+The second type of smoking trigger you should beware of is the pattern trigger.
+These triggers are generally any activities you tend to relate to smoking— for example, lighting a cigarette on the telephone while driving, consuming alcoholic drinks, taking a break from work, watching television, or using the washroom.

-You can handle pattern triggers by delinking their association with the act of smoking and then replace it towards other activities like chewing gum, reading or listening to music.
-Taking up activities like stress ball squeezing or using a yo-yo can also help you overcome the pattern triggers.
+You can handle pattern triggers by delinking their association with smoking and replacing them with other activities like chewing gum, reading or listening to music.
+Activities like stress ball squeezing or using a yo-yo can help you overcome the pattern triggers.

 Dealing with Withdrawal Triggers: